 • "diseño web Lima" — estimated CPC: $0.50–$1.80

-Recommended monthly Google Ads budget: $3,000–$8,000 during launch phase, scaling to $10,000–$25,000 as conversion data accumulates and campaigns are optimized.
+Recommended Google Ads budget: $3,000–$8,000/month during launch phase, scaling to $10,000–$25,000/month as conversion data matures and campaign efficiency improves.

 Social Media Advertising